 - Click “Export”

-That’s all you need to do to batch export different versions of hundreds of photos!
+That’s all you need to do to batch export different versions of hundreds of photos to a specific folder or folders!

-As you can see from the above screenshot, I save the different versions of the photos to the same folder.
-I start the filename with P for the high resolution print version and with a W for the low resolution online use image.
+As you can see from the above screenshot, I save the different versions of the photos (in JPEG file format) to the same folder.
+My file naming process is to start the file name with P for the high resolution print versions and with a W for the low resolution online use images.
 It helps me and my client to keep photo organization simple.

 Sharing after exporting photos

-To share the photos with my client I upload the contents of the folder to a password protected gallery on Shootproof and send my client the link.
+To share the digital images with my client I upload the contents of the folder to a password protected gallery on Shootproof and send my client the link.
+They can then log in and download the images.
 (PS – if you click on this affiliate link you can try Shootproof for a month for free).

 Sharing photos this way creates a frictionless, professional experience by making it really easy for clients to view all the images and download them.